alexandre-daubois/phikl/README.md

 Here are a few things to note about Phikl cache:

 - You can disable the cache by calling `Pkl::toggleCache(false)`, which is useful for development but highly discouraged in production
-- Phikl will automatically invalidate the cache if the PKL file is modified or if the cache was generated with a different version of the Pkl CLI tool
+- Phikl will automatically refresh the cache if a PKL module is modified since last warmup
 - Any corrupted cache entry will be automatically refreshed

 If you have your own cache system, you can use the `Pkl::setCache()` method to set the cache system to use.
 You can pass it any instance of compliant PSR-16 cache system implementing `Psr\SimpleCache\CacheInterface`.
 This is useful you want to use, for example, a Redis server as a cache system for your Pkl modules.